Jamuna Paar

-The show ended abruptly within 2 months due to the closure of the respective channel.
+The show ended abruptly within two months due to the closure of the respective channel.

 Plot

-Jamuna Paar is a story about two people who are just looking for their soul mate and love of their life's but eventually they find each other.
+Jamuna Paar is a story about two people seeking their soul mate and love of their life's but eventually they find each other.
 Also they discover they don't have to change themselves for another because they love each other just the way they are.